Nftxv/AVN-Player/project_dump.md

     this.parseData(data);
   }

-  /**
-   * Parses the raw JSON-LD data and populates nodes, edges, and decorations.
-   * @param {object} data - The raw data object from the JSON file.
-   */
   parseData(data) {
     this.meta = data.meta || {};
     this.view = data.view || null;
     const graph = data['@graph'] || [];

-    // Clear existing data
     this.nodes = [];
     this.edges = [];
     this.decorations = [];